kpekala/meeting-planner/README.md

  - Plan meetings with your colleagues
  - Move or remove meetings
  - See your or your colleague meetings
- - See availability of your colleague in specific time
 ## Architecture
 ### Tech stack
 Application is written in Java 17 and Spring Boot 3 on the backend and Angular 15 and Typescript on the frontend.